truenas/documentation/content/SCALE/SCALETutorials/Storage/Disks/ReplacingDisks.md

 Hard drives and solid-state drives (SSDs) have a finite lifetime and can fail unexpectedly.
 When a disk fails in a Stripe (RAID0) pool, you must recreate the entire pool and restore all data backups.
-We always recommend creating non-stripe storage pools that have disk redundancy.
+We always recommend creating non-stripe storage pools that have disk redundancy or replication technology.

 To prevent further redundancy loss or eventual data loss, always replace a failed disk as soon as possible!
 TrueNAS integrates new disks into a pool to restore it to full functionality.